 Where there is no legal aid to fund cases, Ugo can advise on alternative funding options such as flexible private funding arrangements (including CFAs and discounted CFAs), cost capping orders and crowd-funding.

 Ugo’s practice also includes actions for individuals seeking recompense against public authorities.
 She routinely acts in compensation claims for clients against public authorities, such as the Home Office, local authorities and the police.

 Ugo has a growing practice assisting survivors of modern slavery and trafficking bring compensation claims against their individual traffickers and/or corporations complicit in their exploitation.

 Significant cases in which Ugo has acted include:

-R (Carmichael and Rourke) v Secretary of State for Work and Pensions (Supreme Court) – acting on behalf of two disabled clients in the High Court, Court of Appeal and Supreme Court, to challenge the discriminatory effect of the new housing benefit rules
+R (Carmichael and Rourke) v Secretary of State for Work and Pensions (Supreme Court) – test case on behalf of two clients in the High Court, Court of Appeal and Supreme Court, to challenge the discriminatory effect (disability) of the new housing benefit rules.

-R (J) v Secretary of State for the Home Department (High Court) – Successful challenge brought by an unaccompanied asylum seeking child, held in detention.
-Claimant awarded £10,000 damages
+R (J) v Secretary of State for the Home Department (High Court) – challenge brought by an unaccompanied asylum seeking child, held in detention.
+Claimant awarded £10,000 damages.